Sherman5A/usw-interactive-systems-coursework/report/report.md

 visiting it.
 This goal can be used to make adjustments to advertising and awareness.
 Since Preloved Pets is only a  local charity, this goal will be successful if the website reaches 600 unique visitors in the first two months.
-Another metric is  percentage of pet adoptions performed through the website;
+Another metric is  percentage of pet rehomings performed through the website;
 this is expected to  increase steadily as website footfall increases.
-This metric's goal is for website initiated adoptions to become the second most popular scenario, below in-person visits, but above telephone scenarios.
+This metric's goal is for website initiated rehomings to become the second most popular scenario, below in-person visits, but above telephone scenarios.

 As Preloved Pets is self-funded, the secondary goal is to increase donations by